 Security guards are among those with thankless jobs in America.
 They serve a critical role for businesses, yet they seem invisible.
 Some even perceive them as guys standing or walking around doing nothing the whole day.

-But what many people do not realize—or appreciate—is the fact that security guards are there to ensure our protection at all times.
+But what many people do not realize—or appreciate—is the fact that security guard companies are there to ensure our protection at all times.
 They are paid to make sure that no criminals can access your place and harm anyone in it.
 They watch out for any security threat.
 Their jobs sound easier than they actually are, but without them, imagine how you can run your business without dealing with issues such as intrusion, burglary, and the likes.

 Security guards are so much more than guys just standing or walking around a business location.
 Here are the responsibilities and skills required of every security officer.